Skip to content

 Garden Planning and Design for Year-Round Color and Harvest

-Kristian Angelov5 months ago2 hours ago32 mins
+Kristian Angelov5 months ago1 week ago32 mins

 Garden planning and design often looks finished in June, then feels thin by October.
 A bed that was packed with blooms can turn into bare patches, messy stems, and awkward gaps right when you still want the yard to feel inviting.
 Small early choices like plant timing, spacing for mature size, and where access runs…